MarsBased/handbook/guides/how-to-blog.md

 Here's a thing or two we have learnt along the way.

-After over a year of blogging for MarsBased and other sites, such as [Startup Grind](http://www.startupgrind.com/barcelona "Startup Grind Barcelona"), [Barcelona Ventures](http://barcelonaventures.com/blog/ "Barcelona Ventures blog") or [my personal Medium](https://medium.com/@lexrodba "@Lexrodba Medium"), I've learnt a thing or two that I wanted to share with all of you.

 ### Choose a good title

 Let's start off from the very beginning: the title.
 Nowadays titles do not only have to be understandable by humans, but by robots too.
 And while we don't refer to robots like [this one](http://static.guim.co.uk/sys-images/Guardian/Pix/pictures/2014/2/21/1392977241047/Robot-from-The-Terminator-010.jpg "Robot") or [this one](http://img4.wikia.nocookie.net/__cb20141005032524/deadliestfiction/images/e/eb/Optimus_Prime_Generation_1.jpg "Robot"), it's always a good idea to let Google bots and the rest of web crawlers "understand" that title.